syash12/Predicting-Future-Sales/README.md

 Generally ARMA and ARIMA are the standard way to predict stationary time series.
 ARIMA (Autoregressive Integrated Moving Average) is generally used to predict stationary time series.
 As a time series technique, ARIMA assumes there is a continuity in the trend between the past and future.
 Using ARIMA, we were not really able to predict the sales of the data well.
 Our RMSE score was around 2.0.

+It is possible that the ARIMA gave us such a bad score was because each product only had ~25 or so data points available.

 #### Prophet

  Next we tried to predict the data using prophet.
 Prophet is a framework to predict time series built by Facebook Data Scientists.
 While tuning prophet, we were having trouble predicting the overall trend of the data into November.
 This error could have taken place because we did not tune our model properly.
 We did not see that much improvement on our overall Score